santhosh-tekuri/logflow/README.md

     - `timestamp_layout` specified time format based on reference time "Mon Jan 2 15:04:05 -0700 MST 2006"
     - see [this](https://medium.com/@simplyianm/how-go-solves-date-and-time-formatting-8a932117c41c) to understand time_layout format
-- `multiline_start` is regexp pattern for start line of multiple lines. this is useful if log message can extend to more than one line. the loglines which do not match. this regexp are treated as part of recent log message. note that regexp in `format` is matched only on the first line, not on complete multiline log message.
+- `multiline_start` is regexp pattern for start line of multiple lines. this is useful if log message can extend to more than one line. the loglines which do not match this regexp are treated as part of recent log message. note that regexp in `format` is matched only on the first line, not on complete multiline log message.